nhsengland/datascience/docs/articles/posts/20241203_RISE_article.md

 Our image classifier was a type of neural network.
 Essentially, neural networks are made up of layers, with each layer containing a number of neurons.
 When a model makes a prediction on an image, each layer influences the next, using patterns and rules it learned during training.
 The final layer makes the prediction and in our case contained three neurons, each corresponding to a class: dogs, cats, and wildlife.

 Just before this is the 'final hidden layer', which in our model contained 32 neurons.
 When making a prediction, each of these neurons produced a number that the final layer used to decide how to classify the image.
 We could examine the values of these 32 neurons for each image in our dataset.
-Using dimension reduction techniques, we compressed these values into two dimensions and displayed them as scatter plots.
+Dimension reduction techniques compressed these 32 values into two dimensions and displayed them as scatter plots.
 At this stage in the neural network, the model had already identified patterns and similarities between classes, which we could visualise as clusters in the plot, with similar images appearing closer together.

 We picked out five different dimension reduction techniques for our tool: [TSNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html), [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html#sklearn.decomposition.PCA), [Feature Agglomeration](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.FeatureAgglomeration.html#sklearn.cluster.FeatureAgglomeration), [Isomap](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.Isomap.html#sklearn.manifold.Isomap) and [Umap](https://umap-learn.readthedocs.io/en/latest/).
 Each one contains a link to some documentation if you'd like to learn more about how they work.
 Each technique was given all of the long list of 'hidden layer activations' and compressed these down into two dimensions.